apereo/cas/docs/cas-server-documentation/installation/Configuration-Properties.md

 # cas.view.cas3.success=protocol/3.0/casServiceValidationSuccess
 # cas.view.cas3.failure=protocol/3.0/casServiceValidationFailure

+# Indicates how attributes should be rendered in the validation response
+# cas.view.cas3.attributeRendererType=DEFAULT|INLINE

 # Defines a default URL to which CAS may redirect if there is no service
 # provided in the authentication request.
 # cas.view.defaultRedirectUrl=https://www.github.com